Skip to main content

 (56%)

-Major concerns identified Some companies have not yet established a system to ensure compliance with item 28 of our procurement guidelines.
-Regarding the employment of foreign technical intern trainees in the supply chain of suppliers and business partners, some companies could not confirm whether they are employed or they are responding to the situation.
-In addition to the FY2021 matters, the actual status of expenses prior to travel, such as brokerage fees other than those stipulated by law, was not confirmed.
+Major concerns identified Regarding the employment of foreign technical intern trainees in the supply chain of suppliers and business partners, some companies could not confirm whether they are employed or they are responding to the situation.
+In addition to the fiscal year ended March 2022 matters, the actual status of expenses prior to travel, such as brokerage fees other than those stipulated by law, was not confirmed.
 While the operational systems for each company's " reporting help desk " are generally in place, the number of reports itself is low, raising concerns that the help desks are not functioning as expected.
 The challenge is to further improve effectiveness by focusing on "improving accessibility" and "ensuring transparency."
+Some companies have been found to have areas for improvement, such as checking the details of expenses paid by employed foreign technical trainees to dispatching agencies before they depart, and the objectivity of handwritten records of working hours.

 Number of legal and regulatory violations 0 0 0 0